guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 category: research
 ---

 *This post was written as an assignment for ASEN 6519, the Advanced Survey of Sequential Decision Making class, at CU Boulder.
-AI was used to help with research for this post.*
+AI was used to help with research for this post and perform a grammar/tone check.*

 ## A Motivating Example From Class: Robot Soccer